ilkkaparssinen/raspifisherboat/README.md

  - Google maps - show location, direction and speed of the boat
  - Implemented with Angular 2 beta (things have changed in Angular 2 since that, and this was a learning project for me for Angular 2 - the software is ..uh.. not very good).

- Server features:
+ ## Server features:
  - Web socket connection from the boat and to the clients.
  - Simple pub/sub server
+ - Serves the static angular 2 files for the web app
  - Can support multiple boats (each boat must have their own boat id)
  - Simple node.js websocket solution.
-This was a quick hack, but surpprisingly robust - I just put it running to EC2 and it just keeps running and responsing whenever we test the boat.
+This was a quick hack, but it turned out to be surprisingly robust - I just put it running to EC2 and it just keeps running and responsing whenever we test the boat.
+No problems.

+ ## Software license:
+ - DWYWDBM-license: Do what you want, don't blame me